John Strand //

 While some of these fears are a bit unfounded they are still legitimate and need to be discussed clearly.
 Further, we need to back away from the extreme fringes of this debate.
 Unfortunately, the discussion has dissolved into whether hacking back is good or bad, with little wiggle room in between.

 To be clear, I think the law as it stands now is a bad idea.
 However, I do believe that with a few tweaks it can be saved and possibly even made useful.

 There are two sections of the law that cause me to pause and, I think, are the cause of concern for most security professionals.
 Basically, it is the section that would allow the following:

 (bb) disrupt continued unauthorized activity against the defender’s own network; or

 (cc) monitor the behavior of an attacker to assist in developing future intrusion prevention or cyber defense techniques; but

 Yeah, that is where this law crosses the line.
 Through the removal of those two lines, and possibly a few more tweaks, it can be saved.

 Let’s back up for a few seconds and cover what it may allow.
 First, in Section 3 the law allows for the use of Attributional Technology.
 This would be technology that would allow an organization to take measures to identify where an attacker is.
-The law even specifically calls out that the code is taken from the defender’s network by the attacker through illegal activity.
 In the Active Defense Harbinger Distribution we have things like this in the form of Word Web Bugs and various apps and programs that will call back when executed.

 The components in ADHD that do this were designed to be in line with previous case decisions such as Susan-Clements vs. Absolute Software where Judge Rice ruled: